 Stevia as a Calorie-Free Sugar Replacement

 Stevia is unique among calorie-free sugar substitutes.
-It’s made from the leaves of the stevia plant, which is the Asteraceae family and has been used for centuries by South American indigenous people.3 Several species are native to the United States.3
+It’s made from the leaves of the stevia plant, which is the Asteraceae family and has been used for centuries by South American cultures.
+Several species are also native to North America.3

 How to Substitute Stevia for Sugar

 Despite having no calories, stevia is 200 times sweeter than sugar in the same concentration.3 Stevia is available as both a powder and liquid.
 Before deciding how to substitute stevia for sugar, read your product label closely.
 Some stevia sweeteners contain bulking additives to make it easier to use as a substitute, increasing the volume so it can be used in the same measurements as sugar.

 In general, stevia that does not include bulking agents can be substituted as 1 teaspoon of stevia per cup of sugar listed in the recipe.
 For smaller amounts, use just a pinch of stevia for every teaspoon of sugar, and about 1/8 teaspoon of stevia per tablespoon of sugar.

 |1 cup of sugar = 1 teaspoon of stevia|

 |1 tablespoon of sugar = 1/8 teaspoon of stevia|

 |1 teaspoon of sugar = a pinch of stevia|